NovumForum/codex/docs/mrpropacks-digital-blueprint.md

 - **Documentation** — Post each run’s output (including duration and command hash) to the project hub’s “Engineering Readiness” log so every team sees the technical baseline before shipping new modules.

 > **Why it Matters**: A visible cadence of passing tests keeps stakeholders confident that the Lego-inspired rollout rests on a healthy engineering foundation.

+## XIV.
+Visual Prototype Pack

+- **Where to open**: Launch the HTML mocks in `docs/mrpropacks-visual-prototypes/` directly in your browser—no local build, Node install, or design software required.
+- **Included mocks**:
+  - `lego-homepage-mock.html` — Homepage concept with Lego-gradient hero, persona runway, feature grid, and testimonial stack mirroring Sections I–III.
+  - `lego-product-mock.html` — PDP concept featuring the narrative structure from Section III, modular module strip, and trust band defined in Section IV.
+- **Workflow alignment**:
+  1. **Immediate visibility**: Grab screenshots or Loom walk-throughs straight from the HTML to answer “Can I see the design?” in minutes.
+  2. **Design tool uplift**: Import spacing, typography, and colour tokens (CSS variables) when rebuilding components in Figma or Framer per Sections XI–XII.
+  3. **Engineering translation**: Treat the markup as reference when implementing in Next.js/Tailwind—utility classes can map directly to the provided values.
+  4. **Iterate & sync**: Document feedback within the HTML comments or design tool and update this pack alongside blueprint revisions so strategy and visuals stay coupled.